5 Best Affordable Riesling Wines

 The harvesting for the 2015 vintage began at sunrise, with the fruit stretched out for a number of hours on the mush to gather the maximum flavor from the skins.
 Following fermentation, the process is finished by aging the wine in stainless steel tanks.

-What we think: This is another extremely well-priced Riesling but the economy isn’t reflected in the quality.
+What we think: This is another extremely well-priced quality Riesling.
 Clean and crisp with a refreshing yet dry finish, this white wine is a bargain pick.

 4) Eroica Gold Riesling 2013